UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch8.md

 ### Adding Command Line handling
-To allow providing a file like a traditional compiler the driver app needs to have some basic command line argument handling. ("Basic" in this case means truly rudimentary ::Grin:: ) Generally this just gets a viable file path to use for the source code.
+To allow providing a file like a traditional compiler the driver app needs to have some basic command line argument handling. ("Basic" in this case means truly rudimentary :grin: ) Generally this just gets a viable file path to use for the source code.

 [!code-csharp[ProcessArgs](../../../Samples/Kaleidoscope/Chapter8/Program.cs#ProcessArgs)]